jasonppy/word-discovery/README.md

 ```

 ## 1. Environment
 It is recommended to create a new conda environment for this project with `conda create -n wd python=3.9`, the requirement on python version is not rigid, as long as you can install the packages listed in `./requirements.txt`.
-The requirement for the versions of packages is not rigid either, the listed version is tested, but lower version might also work.
+The requirement for the versions of the packages is not rigid either, while the listed versions were tested, higher/lower versions might also work.

 If you want to get the attention weights of different attention head (**which is required for all word and boundary detection experiments**), you need to modify the output of the `multi_head_attention_forward` function in the PyTorch package at`torch/nn/functional`. if you install pytorch using conda in environment `wd`, the path of the file should be `path_to_conda/envs/wd/lib/python3.9/site-packages/torch/nn/functional.py`. get to function `multi_head_attention_forward`, and change the output as the following